-Writing/Work Samples with Resume to Follow:
+Writing/Work Samples ( in areas of health, travel, religion, nature) with (an older) Resume to Follow:

 Amish Culture (Written for Ebscohost, which Golson Media told me about)